Tornado Facts and Safetey Tips To Prepare You For Storm Season

 - In a vehicle, trailer or mobile home: Get out!
 Go to the lowest level of a permanent building or storm shelter.
 If no permanent building is available, follow the tips below for being in the open.
 If the tornado is far away, you may be able to avoid it by driving in right angles away from the funnel.
 Never try to outrun a tornado in congested or urban areas; it’s safer to get out and seek shelter or a low, flat area.

-- Out in the open: Lie flat in a depression or ditch, face down with your hands covering your head.
+- If you are out in the open: Lie flat in a depression or ditch, face down with your hands covering your head.
 Beware of possible flooding.
 Do not seek shelter under a bridge or overpass; you’re safer in a low and flat location.
 Beware of debris.

-It is a good idea to always monitor the weather situation, especially during tornado season.
-Keep a battery powered radio, weather radio or both on hand.
+It is also a good idea to always monitor the weather situation and to keep a battery powered radio, weather radio or both on hand.

-Hopefully this blog shed a little light on tornadoes for you and will help you get prepared for tornado season in “Tornado Alley”.
+Hopefully this blog shed a little light on tornadoes for you and will help you get prepared for another storm season in the Big Country.